Frequently Asked Questions about Wenlin

 For ancient texts there are the I Ching and works by Confucius, Mencius, Laozi, Zhuangzi, and Xunzi.
 In the "beginner" folder are five short lessons in very elementary Mandarin.
 There are also Journey to the West; the Dream of the Red Chamber in 120 chapters; 300 Tang dynasty poems; a large selection of fiction and non-fiction by the famous 20th century auther Lu Xun; 40 poems and a couple of essays by Mao Zedong; thousands of news articles (in Chinese) from Voice of America; the complete old and new testaments in Chinese and English; a handful of children's stories and songs; a short story by Hu Shi; and other odds and ends.

 Far more Chinese literature can be found on the internet and read with Wenlin.
 Copyright and other issues make it difficult to include more of it on the CD-ROM.
+If you should have content you would like us to include in Wenlin, we welcome it.
+Please contact us at support@wenlin.com.

-When will there be a Linux or UNIX version?
+Is there a Linux or UNIX version?

 When will there be a handheld (Windows Mobile, iPhone/iPad, Palm, or Zaurus) version?